Leather Biker Jacket

-Today, the garment is likely to be one of the most expensive additions to a wardrobe, so don’t be a rebel without a clue – make a wise purchase.
+Today, the garment is likely to be one of the most expensive additions to a wardrobe, so don’t be a rebel without a clue – make a good purchase.
 If for no other reason, a good leather jacket is one of the few long-term relationships you’ll have in fashion.

 Befriend the biker jacket on casual days